git-town/git-town/documentation/development/testing.md

 Certain tests require that the Git remote points to an actual GitHub or Bitbucket address.
 This causes `git push` operations in this test to also go to GitHub.
-To prevent this, Git Town mocks the Git remote if a Git configuration value `git-town.testing.remote-url` exists with the respective value.
-This also requires an environment variable `GIT_TOWN_ENV` set to `test`.
+To prevent this, set an environment variable `GIT_TOWN_REMOTE` with the desired value of the `origin` remote, and Git Town will use that value instead of the Git Town configuration.

 ## Architecture